DanBurton/hs-adventure-txt/README.md

 And by simple, I mean *very* simple.
-Currently, comments are not supported, = is not supported, and whitespace has to be very precise.
+Currently, comments are not supported, = is not supported, a single line of output (starting with >) is mandatory for every function, and whitespace has to be very precise.

 Patches are welcome;